jcu-eresearch/literate-metadata/mcp2/mcp2.md

 MCP2 adds the ability to describe parameters of the dataset.
 This is optional but is required for the AODN portal's faceted navigation via *Parameter* and *Platform*.
+You can't have more than one list.

 The structure is basically a list of `dataParameter` tags, each describing one of the data parameters within the dataset.
-This follows the double-nesting you see elsewhere in iso19139.
+There's afair bit of the *thing* > *XY_Thing* double-nesting you see elsewhere in iso19139.

 Starting the list of params:

     <mcp:dataParameters>
       <mcp:DP_DataParameters>

 Here's a single parameter.
-It must have a name and units; it can optionally have min and max values, a description, and the instrument(s), analysis method(s), and platform(s) used to measure/obtain/determine the parameter's values.
+It *must* have a name and units; it can optionally have min and max values, and the instrument(s), analysis method(s), and platform(s) used to measure/obtain/determine the parameter's values.

 Most of these are expressed as `DP_Term` tags, which allows controlled vocabularies.
 I'm not including examples of the following tags, but they are